diging/amphora-ipython-notebooks/Metadata-Matcher/README.md

 Set the following configurations in `config.py`

+* `DIRECTORY` - Path to the parent folder containing all relevant files
 * `METADATA_FILE` - Path to journal metadata file: supports `.xlsx` and `.csv` files
 * `TEXT_FILES_FOLDER` - Folder containing all the raw journal article text files.
 Supports nested folder structure
 * `NOT_FOUND_FOLDER` - Path to an empty folder.
 All the unmatched raw text files will be copied here